MicrosoftDocs/biztalk-docs/his/core/application-integration-lahostapps.md

 # Designing Metadata Artifacts for CICS or IMS Host Applications

 This guide shows how to design metadata artifacts for CICS or IMS host applications.
-You can then save these metadata artifacts as Host Integration Server Definition XML (HIDX) files.
+You can then save these metadata artifacts as Host Integration Server Definition XML (HIDX) files to use with the CICS and IMS built-in, service provider-based connectors in Azure Logic Apps.

 ## Prerequisites